At-Home Abortion Information

 Allergic reactions to medications

 Before an abortion, it’s important to talk to a medical professional about your health history and what to do in the event of an allergic reaction to the medication which can be fatal.
 In states that have been measuring the side-effects, reported complications from the abortion pill have increased in the past several years.

 If you have only taken the first dose of the abortion pill and change your mind, it is still your choice.
 Contact us immediately or if it’s after hours, learn more about how to continue your pregnancy.

 The abortion pill comes with a black box label, which is the highest level of caution assigned by the FDA.
 Taking the abortion pill without seeing a doctor or having an ultrasound is never recommended.
 The side effects range from unpleasant (cramping, bleeding, nausea, headache, fever) to life-threatening (sepsis, rupturing of the uterus, undiagnosed ectopic pregnancy, and more).
 Due to lack of regulations and unsafe medications, the FDA also issued a warning not to order pills by mail.

 We put you and your safety first and we'd never recommend an unsafe option.

 However, if you’ve already ordered pills, we can still provide you with an ultrasound to confirm how far along you are.
-This information can determine how many pills are required to complete an abortion.
+An ultrasound should be performed prior to a procedure or taking abortion pills.